-StandingTallNZ.org is a "Tangata Whenua" (people of the land) created website informed by the latest academic research.
-StandingTallNZ offers a wide range of information under a strong kaupapa of Māori and Pacific values.
-In New Zealand approximately 1 in 3 Māori and 1 in 5 Pacific males will have experienced some kind of sexual harm in their lives compared to 1 in 8 Pakeha males.
-How then can we support our bros?
+StandingTallNZ.org is a "Tangata Whenua" (people of the land) website to support Māori and Pacific men support people and communities affected by sexual violence and family violence.
+In New Zealand, approximately 1 in 3 Māori and 1 in 5 Pacific males will have experienced some kind of sexual harm and violence in their lives.
+How, then, can we support our bros and community?

-The solution to this question came from Māori and Pacific men who had been sexually abused as children.
-We asked them what kind of questions and information might be useful for other men in a similar situation to get help online.
+The solution to this question came from PhD research (Stevens II, 2022) from Māori and Pacific men who were physically and sexually abused as children.
+We asked them what kind of questions and information might be helpful for other men in a similar situation to get help online.
 We also wanted to know how this information should be presented.
-This included use of our own reo and pacific languages.
+This included the use of our own reo and Pacific languages.

-We then asked their support people and organisations that don't know much about this topic what they would want in a website to support themselves and their bros/clients.
+We then asked their support people and organisations that need to learn more about this topic what they would want in a website to support themselves and their bros/clients.

-The result of this community project is a simple, clean and easy to access website that connects with Māori and Pacific people.
-The strength this website also offers is relevant images, cultural content, non-clinical language and instant support to helplines.
-We are working on a monthly basis to ensure all the content is relevant and meaningful.
+The result of this community project is a simple, clean, and easy-to-access website that connects with Māori and Pacific people.
+The strength this website also offers is relevant images, cultural content, non-clinical language, and instant support to helplines.
+We are working every month to ensure all the content is relevant and meaningful.

-In 2020 our website was a finalist in the Public Good category for the Best Design Awards.
+In 2020 the website was a finalist in the Public Good category for the Best Design Awards.
 This is a prestigious award presented by the Designers Institute of New Zealand.

 Nau mau, haere mai!
 Welcome!